 A year or two ago I used Tumblr to take back the Internet and own my data.
 I posted links, images and videos on Tumblr to cross-post those to Twitter and Facebook.

-While I love Tumblr for the simplicity of creating video, image and link posts, I don’t like the way the URL for those posts look like.
+While I love Tumblr for the simplicity of creating video, image and link posts, I don’t like the way the URLs for those posts look like.
 There’s always a unique ID between the blog URL and the post name.
 It’s there to be easier on Tumblr’s servers, which is of little interest for the user.
 But anyway, I digress.

-what the heck, I just post to Twitter and Facebook again.”
-All these post are ephemeral and I don’t need to hold on to them.
-I even deleted my 8 year old Tumblr and moved part of the data into this blog, while I deleted a healthy chunk.
+what the heck, I just post to Twitter and Facebook again.
+All these posts are ephemeral and I don’t need to hold on to them.
+I even deleted my 8 year old Tumblr and moved some posts into this blog, while I deleted a healthy chunk.